matuzo/matuzoat/src/blog/the-dark-side-of-the-grid-part-2.md

 ## Changing Visual Order

-In [part 1](/blog/the-dark-side-of-the-grid/) I addressed the issue with flattening document structures.
-Before we talk about the next topic, changing visual order, let me enlighten you with more Pink Floyd wisdom.
+In [part 1](/blog/the-dark-side-of-the-grid/), I addressed the issue with flattening document structures.
+Before we talk about changing visual order, let me enlighten you with more Pink Floyd wisdom.

 <div class="fact lazy u-full-width">
 <div class="fact__inner">